Exa-Networks/exabgp/README.md

 ## Support

+The most common issue reported (ExaBGP stopping/hanging) is caused by using code written for ExaBGP 3.4 with 4.2 or master without having read https://github.com/Exa-Networks/exabgp/wiki/Migration-from-3.4-to-4.x

 ExaBGP is supported through Github's [issue tracker](https://github.com/Exa-Networks/exabgp/issues).
 So should you encounter any problems, please do not hesitate to [report it](https://github.com/Exa-Networks/exabgp/issues?labels=bug&page=1&state=open) so we can help you.

 During "day time" (GMT/BST) feel free to contact us on [`Slack`](https://join.slack.com/t/exabgp/shared_invite/enQtNTM3MTU5NTg5NTcyLTMwNmZlMGMyNTQyNWY3Y2RjYmQxODgyYzY2MGFkZmYwODMxNDZkZjc4YmMyM2QzNzA1YWM0MmZjODhlYThjNTQ).
 We will try to respond if available.